ShabnamSabah/Task_Manager_API/README.md

 10. Add a task and assign users for that task.
 11. Click "View All Task" option from side bar.
 Here, it will display the tasks added by loggedIn user.
  a) There are two button here for edit and delete a task respectively.
 Through with you can edit or delete a task.
-13. Then , logout from the system.
+13. Then , logout from the system by clickig the person icon from the top-right corner of dashboard.
 14. Next, Login with another user to whom you have assigned a task.
 15. After that dashboard of that user will open, in dashboard all the assigned task will be dispalyed.
 16. Here, for each task, there are three button to represent the status of the task: Pending, In Progress and Completed respectively.
 17.  a) If you clicked on Pending, the status of task will become Pending.
 Then Click on the "View all Pending Task" option from side bar, it will display all the pending task by loggedIn User.
   b) If you clicked on In Progress, the status of task will become In Progress.
 Then Click on the "Task In Progress" option from side bar, it will dispaly all the task-in-progress by loggedIn User.
   c) If you clicked on Completed, the status of task will become Completed.
 Then Click on the "Completed Task" option from side bar, it will display all the completed task by loggedIn User.
- 17. By Clicking on the options "View all Pending Task", option from side bar,
+ 18. Click "View all Pending Task","Task In Progress" and "Completed Task" option from side bar respectively,  then, all the pending task, all the task-in-progress and all the completed task by the loggedIn user will be displayed.
+From there, you can also change the status of a task.
+ 19. In the top-right corner of dashboard, there is a person-icon, from there a user can their profile and update it.
+ 20. Lastly, you can logged out from the system.